-The human impulse is still to dream that external circumstances are the dominant source of happiness – despite all the evidence, our observation and what we at heart know to be true.
-Manufactured happiness that comes from a cause, from outside in, is found to be counterfeit, provisional and unreal.
+We may still hold that external circumstances are the dominant source of happiness – despite all the evidence, our observation and what we at heart know to be true.
+Happiness mechanically manufactured by cause and effect, from outside in, is found to be counterfeit, provisional and unreal.

 We may find that the more we plan pleasure ahead the less it appears.
 The future – that toy of the mind – is always a chimera, a lure to drive us onward.
-In daily life some planning may be necessary to function but joy is more likely if it finds us without anticipation.
+Some planning in daily life may be inevitable but joy is more likely if it finds us without anticipation.

-As we move through life our activities in various modes may or may not bring us “success” in the conventional view of society but the true success is to calibrate accomplishment internally, to remember what our real work is.
-We may even find as a bonus that an engagement with this inner world is often ultimately more effective in changing the outer situation too.
+As we move through life our activities in various modes may or may not bring us “success” in the view of others but the only real success is to calibrate accomplishment internally, to remember what our real work is.
+We may even discover as a bonus that an engagement with this inner world is often ultimately more effective in changing the outer situation too.

 It brings a direct and easy happiness – a joie de vivre indeed – that unlike the strived for happiness of achievement, of possession, of belonging or of status will not turn to ashes in our mouth.

-A realization that goes against our whole strategy of living is that our happiness depends more on a capacity not for achievement but for truth.
+A realization that goes against our whole philosophy of living is that our happiness depends more on a capacity not for achievement but for truth.